 The primary endpoint of Study ALXN1210-NMO-307 was the time to first adjudicated on-trial relapse as determined by an independent adjudication committee.
 No adjudicated on-trial relapse was observed in ravulizumab-treated patients during the primary treatment period.
 All ravulizumab-treated patients remained relapse free over the median follow-up of 90.93 weeks.
 Ravulizumab-treated patients experienced consistent relapse-free primary endpoint result with or without concomitant IST treatment.

+In the final efficacy analysis with median follow up of 170.29 weeks, no adjudicated on-trial relapses were observed in ravulizumab treated patients through the end of study.
+Ravulizumab treatment responses observed during the Primary Evaluation Period were maintained throughout the duration of the study.
+In addition, among the 27 patients on IST treatment at Baseline, 17 (63%) had a decrease or stopped at least one IST therapy during treatment with ravulizumab.

 Ravulizumab has not been studied for the acute treatment of relapses in NMOSD patients.